VinodNaik01/Whatsapp-Chat-Analyser-/README.md

 # Final-Year-Project-Whatsapp-Chat-Analyser-
-Whatsapp chap analyser using data science and machine learning
+Whatsapp chat analyser using data science and machine learning. this code analyses the whatsaap text file of any chat.(group/individual) deployed link will be given soo.